-The PRUDMET project will address the need to support HE Staff in becoming competent in a wider range of digital media and technologies and embed them in their teaching and learning programmes.
+The PRUDMET project will address the need to support higher education staff in becoming competent in a wider range of digital media and technologies and embed them in their teaching and learning programmes.

 Stay updated with the project

 Here, our news, meetings and updates may be found.
 Stay tuned…

 Trainers of staff in higher education institutions who will deliver workshops, mentoring support, and video guides.

-Higher Education Staff (Teachers, Coordinators and Tutors) in Higher Education Institutions who will be trained in digital media and technologies and how to design, develop, and implement them in their programmes so that they have maximum impact.coordinators
+Higher education staff (Teachers, Coordinators and Tutors) will be trained in digital media and technologies to design, develop, and implement them in their programmes so that they have maximum impact.

 We'll be happy to hear from you!